splunk/public-o11y-docs/gdi/get-data-in/application/python/instrumentation/python-manual-instrumentation.rst

       #    'deployment.environment': '<your_environment>',
       #  })

-   As an alternative, you can also import the OpenTelemetry API:
+   As an alternative, you can also import the OpenTelemetry SDK:

    .. code:: python